arresteddevops/ado-hugo/README.md

 * **author** - A string that contains either "Matt", "Bridget", or "Trevor"
 * **aliases** - Array of strings for redirects.
 The only one you should ever need is for the episode number, i.e., `aliases = ["/27"]`
 * **youtube** - the URL of the YouTube video, if there is one.
 If not, delete this line from the frontmatter of the episode.

+## Guests
+Guest files are now Markdown files that live in `content/guest`.
+Use the command `hugo new guest` to create a new guest, using first initial, last name, i.e., `hugo new guest/mbluth.md`.

 ## Show Notes